leviAckerman1122/Magisk-modules-all-in-one/README.md

 - 👋 Hi, I’m @leviAckerman1122
-- 👀 I’m interested in to provide all types of magisk moduel
+- 👀 I’m interested in to provide all types of magisk modules
 - 🌱 I’m currently learning ...
 - 💞️
 - 📫 How to reach me ... by joining my telegram channel https://t.me/levi2341